cytoflow/cytoflow/docs/user_manual/guides/mean.rst

 .. _user_mean:

-Which measure of center should I use?
+Guide: Which measure of center should I use?
 =====================================

 When analyzing flow cytometry data, we often want to know the *center* of a